PayU-EMEA/plugin_prestashop/README.md

-# PayU plugin for Prestashop since 1.4.4  (alpha release)
+# PayU plugin for Prestashop since 1.4.4
 -------
 ``This plugin is released under the GPL license.``